gpadolina/TimeSeries-notes/TimeSeries/11 - AdvancedForecastingMethods.md

 We only consider feed-forward networks with one hidden layer and we use the notation NNAR(p,k) to indicate there are p lagged inputs and k nodes in the hidden layer.
 For example, a NNAR(9,5) model is a neural network with the last nine observations(yt-1,yt-2,...,yt-9) used as inputs for forecasting the output yt and with five neurons in the hidden layer.

+The ```nnetar( )``` function fits an NNAR(p,P,k)m model.
+If the values of p and P are not specified, they are selected automatically.
+For non-seasonal time series, the default is the optimal number of lags (according to the AIC) for a linear AR(p) model.
+For seasonal time series, the default values are P=1 and p is chosen from the optimal linear model fitted to the seasonally adjusted data.
+If k is not specified, it is set to k = (p + P + 1)/2.

+When it comes to forecasting, the network is applied iteratively.
+For forecasting one step ahead, we simply use the available historical inputs.
+For forecasting two steaps ahead, we use the one-step forecast as an input, along with the historical data.